artificialwisdomai/origin/CONTRIBUTING.md

 - Developer issues pull request.
 - Developer and reviewer work to improve pull request.
 - Developer deletes branch.
+- A reviewer will generally approve the pull request after one or more iterations of this cycle.

+**This is not a policy**.
+There are situations under which a reviewer may decline a pull request.
+Based upon ten years of open source code review, I have seen pull requests declined for a variety of reasonable causes:

+- Any review that takes more than twenty minutes per review iteration.
+- Any review that touches ten or more files in unique ways.
+- Modification to the license or code of conduct.
+- Modifications to the CI system.
+- Anything that isn't really an improvement.
+- Unwillingness of the submitter to make required changes.
+- Unwillingness of the submitter to file technical debt bugs.

 **Reviewer is responsible for all merge decisions and must always adhere to the [code of conduct](./CODE-OF-CONDUCT.md)**